-The pharma industry has started realizing the potential of collaborating with technology and is presently dominated by some the top spenders on pharmaceutical R&D from the U.S. This includes ace companies such as Pfizer, Merk, Bristol-Myers Squibb, Celgene corp etc., each of them investing billions of dollars every quarter.
+The pharma industry has started realizing the potential of collaborating with technology and is presently dominated by some of the top spenders on pharmaceutical R&D from the U.S. This includes ace companies such as Pfizer, Merk, Bristol-Myers Squibb, Celgene corp, etc., each of them investing billions of dollars every quarter.

 On similar lines, because of the availability of sophisticated technology and a well-developed infrastructure for R&D, Singapore has emerged as one of Asia’s most advanced hubs for pharmaceutical research and manufacturing.

-Here are the ways technology is enabling the pharma industry to reduce its expenditure while continuing to sustain their longevity.
+Here are the ways technology is enabling the pharma industry to reduce its expenditure while continuing to sustain its longevity.

 Technology in the pharmaceutical industry will also help to put end to ethical dilemmas of testing drugs on humans.
 Not only will this method save time and capital, but will also be more reliable.